 Using Dictation in Any Mac Application

-The real magic of a dedicated dictation app for Mac like Paraspeech is that it works everywhere.
-Seriously, anywhere you can type.
+The real magic of a dedicated dictation app for Mac like Paraspeech is that it works across the places you already type.
 Once you've set your hotkey, you’re no longer stuck dictating only in specific apps.
-There are no plugins to mess with or special permissions to grant for every single program.
-It just works.
+There are no plugins to mess with or app-by-app writing surfaces to learn.

 Think about it.
 You could be in a niche design app that would never dream of having a built-in dictation feature.
 Just hit your hotkey, dictate a layer name or a quick note to a client, and hit it again.
 The text appears right where your cursor was blinking.
 This is what transforms dictation from a gimmick into a universal tool, as fundamental as your keyboard.